jjnunez11/scar_nlp_survival/README.md

 See [results](./results) for the final results and trained models

+See [tables](./results) for some code used to generate tables as the raw data used for tables

 For training the models on Windows, .bat files are provided that contain the command-line code, as found in the [bats](./bats) folder.
 Sorry, I had to use Windows, as IT didn't support Linux on their virtualization.